Saddid/di-workshop-01-intro-to-p5/README.md

 ```

 **What does `ellipse` do?**
+ creates a shape at your current mouse position with a height and width as specified in the parentesis
 **What happens if you change the numbers?**
+it changed the shape of the circle.
+You can make it taller or fatter (oval)
 **What do `mouseX` and `mouseY` mean?**
+It is the mouse position X and Y value as if the canvas shape is a table/grid
 **What happens if you change the order of the items between the `(` `)`?**

 ---